aayars/mastodon-boilerplate/README.md

 ## DNS zone

-If you aren't going to be running under a custom domain name, this step can be skipped.

 Register a new domain name with your registrar of choice, and set up a new zone with your hosting provider.

 Create *A* and *AAAA* records for the Docker host.
 Each record type is required (for the *letsencrypt*( challenge).
 This will be the name of your Mastodon instance. *The name may NOT be changed later*, so make sure you really like it!